This is our all-in-one roundup reviewing every Avast consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Avast Free Antivirus

-Avast Free Antivirus is a nicely judged product which focuses on the core antivirus essentials, but still manages to deliver a little more functionality than you might expect.
+Avast Free Antivirus is a judged product which focuses on the core antivirus essentials, but still manages to deliver a little more functionality than you might expect.

 Watch out for Avast's Secure Browser, though – the installer will set it as your default browser unless you notice the setting and turn it off (and you have to do that at least twice).